needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 **MaterialPropertyModifiedCriterion**

-Assigns a Material in the Target Slot and sets Material Property Path to \_Color to check whether a user has changed the color of a material.
+Assigns a Material in the Target Slot and sets Material Property Path to "_Color" to check whether a user has changed the color of a material.

 **PlayModeStateCriterion**